Davis’s Firetower a tall, cool one

 The brewery is still a small business, selling around 12 barrels of product last year, Davis said.
-His reluctance to spend — partially by appropriating used and odd equipment — has been helpful.
-The enterprise so far has cost him more than $100,000, a small amount, he said, which he hopes will keep him from the kind of indebtedness that kills other breweries.
+His reluctance to spend — partially by appropriating used or odd equipment — has been helpful.
+The enterprise so far has cost him more than $100,000, a small amount, he said, which he hopes will prevent the kind of indebtedness that kills other breweries.

 “We are the smallest of the small, even on the farm brewery side,” he said.

 If the brewery is permitted to begin distilling in Colora, Davis said he sees it as an amusing return to form for the region.
 More than 80 years ago during Prohibition, the Kilby property, known then as Steel Farm, was raided by federal officials who discovered and destroyed more than 14,000 gallons of mash — enough to make about 3,000 gallons of moonshine, he said.